 a.
 The comprehensive plan will include 1 formal lesson plan using the template for lesson planning in Taskstream.
-Students will select one day from their integrated literacy framework and plan it out in very specific detail.

-b.
-The lessons will demonstrate the direct teaching of reading skills and strategies as well as listening speaking.
+Students will select one day from their integrated literacy framework and plan it out in very specific detail. b.
+The lessons will demonstrate the direct teaching of reading skills and strategies as well as listening, speaking and writing activities.